 Take an early morning or evening stroll around the inspiring white dome buzzing with energy; observe the devout passersby, light a butter lamp and send a prayer where you wish, look around for souvenirs, or observe all from a nearby rooftop restaurant, coffee in hand.

-Situated 8 km to the east of downtown Kathmandu, Boudhanath, is one of the most imposing landmarks in Kathmandu, visible as soon as you land at the Tribhuvan International Airport.
-It is the largest stupa in the Kathmandu Valley.
+Situated 8 km to the east of downtown Kathmandu, Boudha, is one of the UNESCO World Heritage sites and one of the most imposing landmarks in Kathmandu.
+Visible as soon as you land at the Tribhuvan International Airport, it is the largest stupa in the Kathmandu Valley.

-The 36-meter-high stupa of Boudhanath is one of the largest stupas in South Asia.
-With countless monasteries surrounding it, Boudhanath is the center of Tibetan Buddhism in Nepal.
+The 36-meter-high stupa of Boudha is massive and dominates the skyline in the area.
+With countless monasteries around it, Boudha is the center of Tibetan Buddhism in Nepal.

-On each side are a pair of the all-seeing-eyes of the Buddha symbolizing awareness.
+On each side are the all-seeing-eyes of the Buddha symbolizing awareness.
 The canopy has 13 stages.
-At ground level there is a brick wall with 147 niches and 108 images of the meditational Buddha inset behind copper prayer wheels.
+At ground level there is a brick wall that has 147 niches and 108 images of the meditational Buddha inset behind copper prayer wheels.